jkkbuddika/kasun.portfolio/ml2/index.md

 vectors.
 Simply put, the **independent variable vector** (aka **feature vector** or the **matrix of features**) is the cause and the **dependent variable vector** represents the effect.
 The value of the dependent variable is determined by the value(s) of independent variable(s).
-In general, I reorganize the input data frame so that the last column of the data frame represents the dependent variable and independent variables are to the left of this.
+In general, I reorganize the input data frame so that the last column of the data frame represents the dependent variable and independent variables are arranged to the left of this.
 In case if you do not know how to do this, please refer to this stackoverflow [thread](https://stackoverflow.com/questions/13148429/how-to-change-the-order-of-dataframe-columns).
 In our example data set, the dependent variable *HeartDisease* is in the last column.
-Therefore, we do not have to rearrange.
+Therefore, we do not have to worry about this.

 {{< admonition abstract "Create the matrix of features (X) and dependent variable vector (y)" false >}}
 ```